zcattacz/PJON_wiki/Home.md

 | 1 |0|0000|11|0 || 1 |0|00000|1|00|| 1 |0|0|1|000000|| 1 |0|0|1|0000|1|0|
 |___|_|____|__|__||___|_|_____|_|__||___|_|_|_|______||___|_|_|_|____|_|_|
 ```
-A packet contains the recipient id, the length of the packet, its content and the CRC.
 A standard packet transmission is a bidirectional communication between two devices that can be divided in 3 different phases: **channel analysis**, **transmission** and **response**.
 ```cpp
    Channel analysis    Transmission                             Response